 fsck command on a very large file system can take a long time and consume a large amount of memory.
 Additionally, in the event of a disk or disk-subsystem failure, recovery time is limited by the speed of backup media.

 When configured in a Red Hat Cluster Suite, Red Hat GFS2 nodes can be configured and managed with Red Hat Cluster Suite configuration and management tools.
-Red Hat GFS2 then provides data sharing among GFS2 nodes in a Red Hat cluster, with a single, consistent view of the file system name space across the GFS2 nodes.
+Red Hat GFS2 then provides data sharing among GFS2 nodes in a Red Hat cluster, with a single, consistent view of the file system namespace across the GFS2 nodes.
 This allows processes on different nodes to share GFS2 files in the same way that processes on the same node can share files on a local file system, with no discernible difference.
-For information about the Red Hat Cluster Suite, refer to Red Hat's Cluster Administration guide.
+For information about the Red Hat Cluster Suite, see Red Hat's Cluster Administration guide.

 A GFS2 must be built on a logical volume (created with LVM) that is a linear or mirrored volume.
 Logical volumes created with LVM in a Red Hat Cluster suite are managed with CLVM (a cluster-wide implementation of LVM), enabled by the CLVM daemon